-- Princess Katherine’s son Henry, Marquess of Exeter, was implicated in the Exeter Rebellion (against the Reformation) of 1538 and executed at the Tower; Tiverton was forfeit to the Crown and was never a Courtenay property again.
+- Princess Katherine’s son Henry, Marquess of Exeter, was implicated in the Exeter Conspiracy (against the Reformation) of 1538 and executed at the Tower.
+Tiverton was forfeit to the Crown and was never a Courtenay property again.

-- Further improvements to Bickleigh came in the late 16th and early 17th Centuries, and it was during this period (probably c.1626, the year of the marriage of Sir Henry Carew to Dorothy Mohun) that the Bickleigh Frieze, depicting the events of the Reformation in stone, was created.
-This is now in the 17th Century private wing, and a photograph of it hangs in the public area.
+- Further improvements to Bickleigh came in the late 16th and early 17th Centuries, and it was early in this period that the Bickleigh Frieze, depicting the demise of Henry Courtenay and other aspects of the Reformation in stone, was created, during the ownership of Sir Peter Carew.
+This is in the private area but a photograph of it hangs in the public area.

-- Moving on to the English Civil War of the 1640s, Queen Henrietta Maria (wife of King Charles 1, known to the people as ‘Queen Mary’) stayed at Bickleigh Castle in 1644 as a guest of Sir Henry Carew, Kt., & Lady Dorothy, on her way to stay with Lord Russell at Bedford House in Exeter, where she gave birth to her youngest daughter, Princess Henrietta Anne (‘Minette’), christened in the Cathedral 21st The King came down to Exeter for the Christening, arriving several days late, and it was the one and only time he saw his daughter.
+- Moving on to the English Civil War of the 1640s, Queen Henrietta Maria (wife of King Charles 1, known to the people as ‘Queen Mary’) stayed at Bickleigh Castle in 1644 as a guest of Sir Henry Carew, Kt., & Lady Dorothy, on her way to stay with Lord Russell at Bedford House in Exeter, where she gave birth to her youngest daughter, Princess Henrietta Anne (‘Minette’), christened in the Cathedral 21st July 1644.
+The King came down to Exeter for the Christening, arriving several days late, and remained in Exeter for two weeks.
 The Queen had already exiled herself to Paris (to evade capture) and ‘Minette’ was smuggled over by her mother’s lady-in-waiting two years later.
 Several items from the Queen’s Baggage eventually ended up at Bickleigh Castle.

 - 1646, Spring – the Castle was attacked by the New Model Army under General Sir Thomas Fairfax, and the main manor house and inner keep were destroyed completely.
 This was called ‘the slighting of Bickleigh’ which meant only part of the estate was destroyed (unfortunately the main part).
 Sir Henry & Lady Dorothy died in 1677 and 1681 respectively, after building some of the cottages which are now the main accommodation at Bickleigh (an Act of Parliament preventing the rebuilding of the castle).
 There are some interesting memorials and effigies of the Carews in the Parish Church.
 From the late 18th Century until 1927, Bickleigh was mainly tenanted to farmers.

-- 1927-57 The Castle (including 1600 acres, the Fisherman’s Cot and Bickleigh Mill) belonged to Lt.Colonel Jasper Henson, a World War 1 veteran who served in the Royal West Kent Regiment (‘The Queen’s’), and whose Battalion was in India in 1914.
-The Colonel did a great amount of restoration of the Castle, starting with the Chapel (1929) and installing electricity (initially hydro-electric).
+- 1933-57 The Castle (including 1600 acres, the Fisherman’s Cot and Bickleigh Mill) belonged to Lt.Colonel Jasper Henson, a World War 1 veteran who served in the Royal West Kent Regiment (‘The Queen’s’), and whose Battalion was in India in 1914.
+The Colonel did a great amount of restoration of the Castle, though the Chapel was restored in 1929 by the previous owners named Harper.
+The Colonel installed electricity (initially hydro-electric).
 The Colonel tended to replace ‘like with like’ hence some very good restoration work was done.
 After the restoration, the Colonel had six suits of armour made to adorn the castle, of which one remains on display (others being originals).
 The Castle also houses the colonel’s collection of cavalry swords

 - After 1957 the Castle belonged to the Berkeley-Owen family until 1969, when the estate was advertised still with 1200 acres (unfortunately subsequently broken up).
 It was bought by Mr Boxhall, whose son Michael took over the running of the estate in the 1980s.